 The Committee has sole discretion, at Company expense, to retain and terminate independent advisors, including sole authority to approve the fees and retention terms for such advisors, if it shall determine the services of such advisors to be necessary or appropriate.
 Any Committee member may request the participation of independent advisors at any meeting.
 Management engages Frederic W. Cook & Co., Inc. to assist the Company in its executive compensation program design and competitive pay analysis.
-The Committee reviews this information in determining compensation for its named executive officers.
-In fiscal 2011, the Committee engaged Exequity LLP ("Exequity") as its independent consultant.
+The Committee reviews this information in determining compensation for the named executive officers.
+Since fiscal 2011, the Committee has engaged Exequity LLP ("Exequity") as its independent consultant.
 Exequity reports directly to the Committee and performs services as directed by the Committee.
-In 2011, Exequity reviewed our comparator group companies and the market competitiveness of the compensation of our Chief Executive Officer and the other named executive officers.
+In 2012, Exequity reviewed our comparator group companies, the market competitiveness of the compensation of our Chief Executive Officer and the other named executive officers, and the 2013 performance shares program design and award levels.
 Exequity does not provide any other services to the Company.
-See also "Competitive Market Pay Information and Philosophy" on page 20.
+See also "Competitive Market Pay Information and Philosophy" on page 19.